 We chose four very well-known and we will talk a little about each of them.

 I'm gaining weight and then turning it into muscle!

 It is as true as turning meat into fish.

-It is impossible to transform fat into muscle, they are two completely different tissues.
+it's impossible to transform fat in muscle, they are two completely different tissues.

-If you want to gain muscle mass, you must focus on gaining lean mass, with minimal fat mass.
+If you want to gain muscle mass, you must focus on gaining lean mass, with a minimum of fat mass.

 The opposite also exists, and consists of turning muscle into fat.

 When you stop training those muscles will turn into fat!